sqlparser/sqlflow_public/doc/widget/readme.md

   * table
   * column: if column is omitted, return the lineage for table.

+the table and column name in the url is case insensitive.

 All necessary files are under this directory.
 ```